-The popular image of plastic surgery, as shown on the overload of extreme makeover shows on TV at the moment, is of a wealthy Cosmetic Surgeon who mainly spends their days performing Facelifts and Breast Augmentations.
+The popular image of plastic surgery, as shown on the overload of extreme makeover shows on TV at the moment, is of a wealthy Cosmetic Surgeon who mainly spends their days performing Facelift surgery and Breast Augmentation surgery.
 This is not, however, the real picture of many working Surgeons in the UK and definitely not what attracted me to the speciality in the first place.
 Plastic Surgery is a very difficult specialty to gain entry to and requires a long period of training.

 I first became inspired to pursue this career after a talk from a group of Plastic Surgeons while I was in medical school.
 They showed us the breadth and variety of surgery they did and what I considered to be miracles such as reattaching fingers and saving people from life threatening burns.